williammorris05/taskapp/docs/sprint1/SPRINT1.md

 ---
 # Project overview

-**Chosen product:** Join & Do
+**Chosen product:** Join & Do <br>
-Join & Do is a collaboration app where people can create, join and complete tasks together.
+***Join & Do*** is a collaboration app that enables people to create tasks and projects, join others, and work together to complete them with gamification elements to keep things engaging.
-This will be developed in a few parts, this first one focusing on requirements and modelling.
+The development will be divided into several phases, with the first phase **Sprint 1** focusing on eliciting requirements and creating core models for the development of the software.

 ---
-## Stakeholders / Personas
+## Stakeholders

-### Our main users are:
+### Primary stakeholders:

-- **Students** – want to study together, prepare for exams, and stay motivated.
+- **Students** – who want to study with others and get ready for exams together.
-- **Fitness enthusiasts** – want accountability partners for workouts and healthy goals.
+- **Fitness enthusiasts** – seeking partners to stay consistent with workouts and lifestyle goals.
-- **Exchange students / newcomers** – want to connect socially while doing everyday tasks.
+- **Exchange students / newcomers** –  who want to connect socially while doing everyday tasks.
-- **Young professionals** – want to collaborate on small work or personal goals.
+- **Young professionals** – who want to collaborate on small work or personal goals.
-- **General everyday users** – want motivation and companionship for chores, hobbies, or lifestyle goals.
+- **General everyday users** – who want motivation and companionship for chores, hobbies, or lifestyle goals.

 ### Why they would use Join & Do